 Have You Got a New Puppy?

 Before going to get your new pup, there’s no doubt that you will have given careful consideration to what breed of dog you want.
 Maybe you prefer big dogs, but they need a lot of feeding, or maybe a little dog that will sit on your lap.
-Then again you might think about getting one that doesn’t shed it’s coat, but then they’ll need to go to the groomers every so often for clipping with that added expense.
-What about one that needs lots of exercise and you can take it for long walks…if you’ve got the time for that.
+Then again you might think about getting one that doesn’t shed its coat, but then they’ll need to go to the groomers every so often for clipping with that added expense.
+What about one that needs lots of exercise that you can take for long walks…if you’ve got the time for that.
 Or perhaps one that needs very little exercise might suit your lifestyle better.

 As you have probably discovered, there are quite a lot of things to take into consideration before you can take your new bundle of fluff home with you.

 Make Your Pup Into One That Everyone Wants to Know

 However, one thing is for sure, whatever breed you do decide on, they will need socialising and training as an important part of their development.
 Your puppy needs to experience everyday life by being handled, meeting people, seeing traffic etc. so that they gain confidence and don’t become fearful and difficult to handle.
 Of course, they do need to have their vaccinations before they can go out.